Hiking

 Wildlife Viewings:

-Audubon bird watchers come to the Historic Rumsey Bridge feb eagle emailevery winter to view migrating waterfowl and magnificent birds of prey such as the Bald Eagle.
+Audubon bird watchers come to the Historic Rumsey Bridge every winter to view migrating waterfowl and magnificent birds of prey such as the Bald Eagle.